Our team

 Executive Officers

-Sarah Lewis was elected Chair of LDER in the 2024 AGM.
+Sarah Lewis was elected Secretary of LDER in the 2025 AGM, having previously served as Chair.
 She is also chair of the Lambeth Liberal Democrats and is the Parliamentary Spokesperson for Vauxhall, having stood as the Prospective Parliamentary Candidate for the constituency in the 2019 General Election.
 Professionally, Sarah works in strategy, communications and campaigns, focused on multi-sector action towards a healthier, greener, more equitable world.

 Membership Secretary: Helen Parker